alexeichmann/hello-world/README.md

 ## Additional Documentation

-Currently there is no additonal documentation.
-I will take a page out of Professor Arens' book and show some **Bold** text.
+Currently there is no *additonal documentation* at this time.

 ## Versioning

-If you are making *large changes* to the code, discuss it here.
+If you are making **large changes** to the code, discuss it here.